AdamWilsonLabEDU/GEO511_2020/Syllabus.md

 #### Coding Challenge

 On the last day of class you will be asked to complete a coding challenge.
-You will not be able to work with others, but will be able to ask questions of the instructor.
+You will not be able to work with others.
 The coding challenge will use the techniques and programming developed from the course and is meant to demonstrate a foundational understanding of the course material.

 1. **You must pass the challenge to keep grade earned from your [completed tasks](Syllabus.html).**
 2. Failure to pass the challenge will lower your grade 1-2 steps.